Frititati/GraphColoringQ1/Documentation.md

 ## Sequential Spin Off Optimization

 During the optimization described in the last step we also realized another potential area where there were overheads in processing was the selection of the color.
-We ask whether instead of assigning different colors to all nodes in the same iterative step was less efficient than assign the same color to all of them.
-This turned out to be true and a potential optimization.
-However it is important to mention that by doing so we are not following the Jones-Plassman algorithm anymore.
+We ask whether assigning different colors to all nodes in the same iterative step was less efficient than assigning the same color to all nodes (at the same time).
+This turned out to be true and suggested a potential optimization.
+However, it is important to mention that by doing so we are not following the Jones-Plassman algorithm anymore.
 This new algorithm focuses on improving the execution time disregarding completely the number of colors used.
 Here are the main difference between the classical approach (Jones-Plassman) **'sequential_second_attempt.cpp'** to the new algorithm **'sequential_second_spinoff_attempt.cpp'**:

 - Nodes are colored all together (the same color) at the end of the iterative step, this differs from the classical approach where nodes are colored differently at the end of the iterative step.
 - Instead of using **std::set** as mentioned previously we use **std::vector** to keep all colors these nodes cannot be colored (as they belong to adjacent nodes).
 - The `is_highest` if condition is simplified.

+//////Aggiungere: non si può parallelizzare + usa troppi colori in più rispetto a JP classico///////

 ## Parallel Optimization Jones-Plassman

 ### Algorithm Optimization

-Following the extensive optimization from the sequential algorithm for Jones-Plassman we had a clear direction to follow in the parallelized version of the algorithm.
-Initially, our objective was to simply take the structure we developed in the sequential and push it to work with a couple of threads (2-3 initially).
+Following the extensive optimization from the sequential algorithm for Jones-Plassman, we had a clear direction to follow in the parallelized version of the algorithm.
+Initially, our objective was to simply take the structure we developed in the sequential version and push it to work with a couple of threads (2-3 initially).
 The reading phase (first part) and writing phase (last part) were untouched, we just wanted to focus solely on the parallelization of the algorithm to avoid adding multiple complex operations at the same time.
 This was accomplished using some **std::map** splitters and some custom-made barriers using **std::mutex**, were the spitters took the reading phase **std::map** and split it according to how many threads we had, whereas the **std::mutex** and **std::condition_variable** were used to synchronize the threads in a barrier-like fashion.
 We recognized that the **std::vector** (specifically in this case `node_color`) is thread-safe if all threads are solely reading (no one can write), and is also thread-safe if threads are all writing at the same time (no one can read) but on different sectors (no overlaps in writing).
 This meant that we had to create barriers-like functions which would enable threads to only read or only write (their specified sector).

 ```c++
 void wait_single(int name) {